-In 2019, New York became the first U.S. state to ban cat declawing state-wide, while metropolitan areas like Los Angeles, San Francisco, Denver, and St. Louis have banned cat declawing city-wide.
-And in February 2020, the American Vet Medical Association changed their declawing policy to discourage the procedure.
-It's time for the United States to join over twenty other countries who have issued a nationwide ban against this cruel and inhumane procedure.
+In 2019, New York became the first state to ban declawing cats completely, and Maryland became the second state to do so in 2022.
+Washington, D.C. is the latest city to ban it in 2023, while Michigan is currently in the process of putting the law into effect.
+It's time for the United States to join 42 other countries who have issued a nationwide ban against this cruel and inhumane procedure.

 Let cats keep their claws — sign the petition today to urge elected officials to ban cat declawing throughout the United States.